hmcguinn/hmcguinn.github.io/content/posts/cryptopals-set-1.md

 # 37
 ```

-Now we need to figure out what the keysize is so we can apply our detect_xor() function from challenge 4.
+To figure out the keysize, we can apply our detect_xor() function from challenge 4.
 I found that it worked better when I average a couple hamming distances, rather than just the first two ciphertexts.

 ```